-Use these Valentine cookie recipes to celebrate the occasion with delicious homemade cookies that you'll enjoy serving to your family and friends.
-Everyone loves the homemade taste of these old fashioned cookies, especially the delicious chocolate and natural lemon flavors.
+Use these old fashioned Valentine cut out cookie recipes to make delicious homemade cookies to brighten your Valentine's Day party.
+You'll enjoy serving them to your family and friends.
+Everyone loves the delicious chocolate and natural lemon flavors.

-For Valentine's Day, simply cut the rolled out dough using your favorite heart-shaped cookie cutters and decorate with white or pink frosting.
+For Valentine's Day, simply cut the rolled out dough using your favorite heart-shaped cookie cutters and decorate with your choice of white, red, or pink frosting.
 These cookies are also great for serving at anniversaries, birthdays, and for gift giving.

 Mary at the Farm and Book of Recipes (1915)

 For this old fashioned Valentine cut out cookie recipe, beat to a cream half a cupful of butter and one tablespoonful of lard.
 Gradually beat into this one cupful of sugar; then add one-fourth of a teaspoonful of salt, one teaspoonful of cinnamon, and two ounces of Walter Baker & Co.'s Premium No. 1 Chocolate, melted.

 Now add one well-beaten egg, and half a teaspoonful of soda dissolved in two tablespoonfuls of milk.
 Stir in about two cupfuls and a half of flour.